 - If you plan on making this a hot soup, transfer each batch to a soup pot.
 Otherwise, transfer to a serving container to serve cold.

 - To serve hot, heat the soup gently until it comes to a rapid simmer.
-To serve cold, cover and refrigerate until chilled.
+To serve cold, cover and refrigerate for an hour or two, until chilled.

 - Garnish each serving with the fresh herb of your choice; add a drizzle of good olive oil if you'd like.